Sujalk1310/Resume-Parser-Prompter/README.md

 # Resume-Parser-Prompter
 This is a Gemini-Pro Resume Parser Prompter.

+**Note:** Due to OpenAI API limit error, I have switched over to Gemini Pro for the same.

 To run it install the following dependencies by:
 ```
 pip install PyPDF2 google-generativeai